Abhijit Majumdar

-Abhijit Majumdar is an Indian film music director and composer in Odia films.
+Abhijit Majumdar (11 September 1971 – 25 January 2026) was an Indian film music director and composer in Odia films.

-Career
+Life and career

-Abhijit Majumdar started his career from Sambalpuri Industry, later he started working on Ollywood.
-He is the most reputed music composer of Odia Film Industry.
-He has composed more than 700 songs for Odia Movies, Album & Sambalpuri industry.
+Majumdar was born on 11 September 1971.
+He started his career from Sambalpuri Industry, later he started working on Ollywood.
+He has composed more than 700 songs for Odia movies, albums and Sambalpuri industry.

+Majumdar died from liver disease at All India Institute of Medical Sciences, Bhubaneswar, on 25 January 2026, at the age of 54.